Can Foam Rolling Hip Flexors Reduce Back Pain? | 321 STRONG Answers

 ## Key Takeaways

-- &#10003;Pairing foam rolling with an immediate assisted hip flexor stretch extends the tissue improvements while the muscle is warm, producing better results than rolling alone.
+- &#10003;Follow rolling immediately with a 30-60 second hip flexor stretch to extend tissue improvements while the muscle is warm

 Yes, foam rolling your hip flexors can noticeably reduce lower back pain.
 It works because it targets the source.
 Tight hip flexors pull the pelvis into anterior tilt, which compresses the lumbar vertebrae and overloads the surrounding spinal muscles.
 Releasing that tension through consistent myofascial work addresses the mechanical root of the problem, often providing relief that outlasts simply treating the back itself.
 This applies especially to back pain tied to desk work, long commutes, or any lifestyle with limited hip extension.